cgwire/flask-fs2/CONTRIBUTING.rst

 1. fork the `official Flask-FS repository`_
 2. create a branch with an explicit name (like ``my-new-feature`` or ``issue-XX``)
 3. do your work in it
-4. rebase it on the master branch from the official repository (cleanup your history by performing an interactive rebase)
+4. rebase it on the main branch from the official repository (cleanup your history by performing an interactive rebase)
 5. submit your pull-request

 There are some rules to follow: